 - Legal and regulatory compliance

 Legal and regulatory compliance

-Compliance varies significantly from country to country and is often the biggest challenge companies face when they expand business internationally.
+Compliance varies significantly from country to country and is often the biggest challenge companies face when they expand business into a foreign market.

 Most countries have a wide range of regulations at the local, state and national level, so you’ll need a firm understanding of this legal landscape before establishing an in-country presence.